 When seeking out an enterprise software application to serve as the foundation for running your business, there is no such thing as a stupid question.
-Finding the right software, and the right provider for your cloud ERP systems is imperative, especially for government contractors.
+Finding the right cloud ERP solution with a vendor you can trust is imperative, especially for government contractors.

 Government contractors cover a wide range of industry expertise.
 However, most government contractors have two things in common: a high level of regulatory oversight, and critical data security concerns.
 As you begin searching for the best provider with the solution that meets your business’ requirements, your questions and their answers will lead you to the right choice.

 Here are 5 key areas to evaluate during the software selection process:

 1 – Security and Risk – Defense contractors routinely process, store and transmit sensitive federal information to assist federal agencies in carrying out their core missions and business operations.
 Cyber attacks are on the rise, and the federal government wants to be sure that any classified and/or controlled unclassified information (CUI) is secure.
 The latest DCAA requirement NIST SP 800-171 is in full force and effect, and it’s important that the vendor you work with understands this and is prepared as well.
 Will users be able to access only approved areas and functionality within the software?
 Is an audit trail of user activity created?
 What security protocols are in place to protect data in the cloud?
 Is your data able to be backed up on a regular basis, in a secure location, and without hassle?
 All questions to look into when evaluating solutions.